TransformerLensOrg/TransformerLens/README.md

 #### Pytest

-`pytest` from the root of the project.
+- `pytest` from the root of the project.
 - `pytest --collect-only` will fail if some of the code has type errors
+- Test a particular file with e.g. `pytest easy_transformer/tests/test_bert.py`